Diversity & Inclusion

 For Native American students in speech and hearing sciences

-A sampling of student organizations that that work to advance diversity and inclusion are listed below.
+A sampling of student organizations that work to advance diversity and inclusion are listed below.
 For a complete list of registered student organizations and information about the activities of each, visit CougSync.

 - Diversity Club of Yakima